JoLo5/GrundlagenProgrammierungSS24/README.md

 # GrundlagenProgrammierungSS24
-Repository of the module "Application-Oriented Programming Fundamentals" in the summer semester of 2024 at the University of Applied Sciences Amberg-Weiden
+Repository for the module "Application-Oriented Programming Fundamentals" in the summer semester of 2024 at the University of Applied Sciences Amberg-Weiden

 Introduction: